sanaazizuk/UK_Gas_Reliance_vs_Renewables_Analysis/README.md

 **Gas share by hour and month, heatmap matrix** The centrepiece visual of the report.
 Every hour bucket across every month, shaded from dark brown at low gas reliance through to coral at high gas reliance, using a custom colour scale matching the report's theme.
 Winter evening cells, particularly December and January between 4pm and 8pm, stand out immediately as the darkest, highest reliance cells on the entire grid, a single glance proof of the report's central finding.

-**Report outcome:** this dashboard proves, using real half hourly data, real SQL aggregation, and live Power BI measures throughout, that UK gas reliance has not disappeared as renewables have grown.
+**Report outcome:** this report proves, using real half hourly data, real SQL aggregation, and live Power BI measures throughout, that UK gas reliance has not disappeared as renewables have grown.
 It has concentrated into specific, identifiable, and largely predictable conditions, low wind days, winter evenings, and one genuine multi day low wind spell that can be pinpointed directly in the data.

 ---